thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 02 December 2022
+### Daily Rundown on Saturday, 03 December 2022

-- The average temperature today is 4.81˚C;
+- The average temperature today is 5.68˚C;
-- With highs of 5.6˚C and lows of 0.64˚C.
+- With highs of 6.09˚C and lows of 2.46˚C.
-- You can expect broken clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->